mgmartel/WP-Getting-Started/readme.txt

 = Why doesn't this plugin also... =

-This plugin isn't there yet, look at the version number.
+This plugin is still in its early stages, look at the version number.
 If you have any suggestions, please let me know via email or the support forum of this plugin.

 Or better yet, contribute to the [GitHub repo](https://github.com/mgmartel/WP-Getting-Started)!